 Subject: General Principles of Health Care and Nursing II.
-Credit:3 Course classification: compulsory The theoretical or practical character of the subject, "character of the practical (Credit 46-54%) he training": theoretical and Method or presentation and number of classes (lecture, seminar, field lecture and seminar d training) type of subject: Number of lessons: 14+28 in the given semester Additional (specific) methods and features (if any) applicable to knowledge: Lectures and supplementary materials will be available in the Moodl - Simulation skills practice, individual and group education.
-Rules of signature: Each student must prepare an essay about a topic related to nursing p Testing, evaluation The students must sit for an end-term written test.
-The test consists of Testing, evaluation The students must sit for an end-term written test.
-The test consists of Final written exam will be graded as follows: Percentage (%) Grade of multiple choice questions 0-59 fail (1) 60-69 pass (2) 70-79 satisfactory (3) 80-89 good (4) 90-100 excellent (5) The students must sit for an end-term the practice exam.
-The average of the written exam and practical exam grade gived the final grade.
-Requirements to get the Lecturer's signature: to be present at 66% of the lectures proved by registration Requirements to get the practical grade: Successful completion of the skill room test Successful completion of the Moodle Test (60%)
+Credit:3 Course classification: compulsory The theoretical or practical character of the subject, "character of the practical (Credit $46-54\%$) training": theoretical and Method or presentation and number of classes (lecture, seminar, field the lecture and seminar raining) type of subject: Number of lessons: 14+28 in the given semester Additional (specific) methods and features (if any) applicable to the knowledge: Lectures and supplementary materials will be available in the Moodle so Simulation skills practice, individual and group education.
+Type of assessment: AW5 Requirements: Attendance at lectures is highly recommended, since the material cover on the examination. red in the lectures will be Rules of signature: Each student must prepare an essay about a topic related to nursing pro Testing, evaluation The students must sit for an end-term written test.
+The test consists of m Final written exam will be graded as follows: Percentage (%) Grade 0-59 fail (1) 60-69 pass (2) 70-79 satisfactory (3) 80-89 good (4) 90-100 excellent (5) The students must sit for an end-term the practice exam.
+The average of the written exam and practical exam grade gived the fin al grade.
+Requirements to get the Lecturer's signature: to be present at 66% of the lectures proved by registration Requirements to get the practical grade: Successful completion of the skill room test Successful completion of the Moodle Test (60%) 50